AirSayy/Miya-beauty-salon/README.md

 ## Features
-A homepage that introduces the salon and its services Pages dedicated to different services provided by the salon A page with information about the salon's staff and their qualifications A contact page where clients can find the salon's address, phone number, and email address
+A homepage that introduces the salon and its services.
+Pages dedicated to different services provided by the salon A page with information about the salon's staff and their qualifications A contact page where clients can find the salon's address, phone number, and email address